 The AIHW developed the flag with reference to:

-During the development the AIHW consulted with experts in disability concepts and measurement.
+During the development, the AIHW consulted with experts in disability concepts and measurement.

 Draft versions of the flag were then tested and refined through a series of focus groups, cognitive interviews and pilot testing.
-Each of these development components including input from people with lived experience of disability.
+Each of these development components included input from people with lived experience of disability.

 The flag enables the following outputs at an individual level (which can also be aggregated to report at a collection level, or for client sub-groups):

-Relevant metadata have been produced in ISO/IEC 11179 format on METeOR.
+Relevant metadata have been produced in ISO/IEC 11179 format on METEOR.

 Versions of the flag have been implemented in the Specialist Homelessness Services Collection (SHSC), the National Social Housing Survey, and the National Prisoner Health Data Collection (NPHDC).